iCliniq Logo

 Hello doctor,

-It has been three weeks after falling from a height on a straightened dorsally bent palm.
+It has been three weeks since falling from a height on a straightened dorsally bent palm.
 Considerable swelling and hematoma appeared near the anatomical snuffbox and on the elbow.
-The doctor diagnosed a scaphoid fracture and suspects damage to triangular fibrocartilage complex (TFCC), ligaments lunotriquetral (LT), and scapholunate (SL).
+The doctor diagnosed a scaphoid fracture and suspects damage to the triangular fibrocartilage complex (TFCC), ligaments lunotriquetral (LT), and scapholunate (SL).
 I am in a cast currently.
 I had a follow-up magnetic resonance imaging (MRI).
 I request you to interpret it carefully.
-Is MRI a final call for the doctor to decide?
-Or do you need to operate as he says?
-Thank you.

 Answered by Dr. Vivek Chail